shihtiy-tw/shihtiy-tw.github.io/_posts/2021-12-28-too-long-for-Unix-domain-socket.md

 ControlPath ~/.ssh/master-%C
 ```

-We can see the length of the socket path is much less then the length limit and we can avoid the socket length issue with `ControlPath`
+We can see the length of the socket path is much less then the length limit and we can avoid the socket length issue with `ControlPath`:

 ```bash
 $ ls ~/.ssh | grep master